mworion/InstallerMW4/doc/install/mw4.rst

 .. code-block:: python

     python startup.pyz  # Windows
-    python3 startup.pyz # Ubuntu and OSx
+    python3 startup.pyz # Ubuntu, ARM64 and OSx

 This script will prepare an virtual environment, install all necessary libraries
-- if applicable for arm plattforms (RPi's) also precompiled wheels and MountWizzard4 itself.
+- if applicable for arm64 platforms (RPi's) also precompiled wheels and MountWizzard4 itself.
 After a successful installation, the script will start MountWizzard4 the first time.
 During this first run MountWizzard4 will create some subdirectories in your working folder.
 When starting, a splash screen shows the progress of it's initialization.
 After first start the directory should look like (example Windows)

+For newer MountWizzard4 versions, there is no need for precompiled wheels anymore as they are provided directly from PyPi.

 Remarks for installation